top of page

 Friend + Early Advocate

-Stephan Schwartz is the columnist for the journal Explore and editor of the daily web publication Schwartzreport.net in both of which he covers trends that are affecting the future.
+Stephan A. Schwartz is the columnist for the journal Explore and editor of the daily web publication Schwartzreport.net in both of which he covers trends that are affecting the future.
 He also writes regularly for The Huffington Post.

 ADVISOR TEAM